-Architects (and software managers for that matter) that don’t understand coding are almost completely to blame for the present gulf between IT and the business.
-Being and architect (or manager) means you also take responsibility for the link between the two.
+Architects (and software managers for that matter) that don’t understand coding are almost completely to blame for the present gulf between tech and the business.
+Being an architect (or manager) means you have to take responsibility for the link between the two.

 Architecture should be Idiomatic